 Mark & Lisa Ball, the Co-Owners, are college sweethearts and have been married for 31 years.
 Mark, the son of a pastor, originally hails from the Columbus, Ohio area.
 His wife, Lisa (who does not ride bikes or drink coffee), grew up in West Bend, Wisconsin, and is employed as a legal assistant for a Northern Kentucky attorney.

-Mark & Lisa have two daughters, Emily (a graduate of NKU) and Betsy (a senior at NKU), and live in the Richwood, Kentucky area.
+Mark & Lisa have two daughters, Emily & Betsy (both graduates of NKU) and live in the Richwood, Kentucky area.

 The question we hear most often is "how did you come up with the idea of a bicycle & coffee shop?"
 Well, it was an idea born out of the desire of the co-owner (Mark) to one day have a bicycle shop of his own after having worked in one since the age of 14.